-Memories have a lifespan —err at least when it comes to talking about those captured on the dying medium known as Video Home System, aka VHS.
-The cassette and tape design was never intended to last a lifetime, only as long as the fragile magnetic tape and outer plastic casing could hold up.
-However, if your VCR somehow managed to spare your precious home videos or NFL Superbowl recaps this far, chances are there is still enough time to salvage the audio and video before the inevitable degradation of time takes its irreparable toll.
+Memories have a lifespan — at least when it comes to those captured on the dying medium known as Video Home System, aka VHS.
+The format was never intended to last forever and degrades over time.
+However, if your precious home videos or Super Bowl commercial mixtapes managed to survive thus far, you may want to salvage the footage before time takes its toll.
 Converting well-worn videos will never be flawless — the slightest hiccup can interrupt the transfer signal — but it can be done on a modest budget with a few basic tools.

-Disclaimer: It’s technically illegal to produce copies of commercial films and copyrighted content, but there are no restrictions on mass producing home videos.
-Plus, you can usually pick up a used copy of Top Gun, the Breakfast Club or all eight riveting seasons of Full House online for next to nothing anyway.
+Disclaimer: It’s technically illegal to produce copies of commercial films and copyrighted content, but there are obviously no restrictions on copying home videos.
+Plus, you can usually pick up a used copy of Top Gun, The Breakfast Club, or all eight riveting seasons of Full House online for next to nothing anyway.